The hanging chain problem in the sphere and in the hyperbolic plane: The hanging chain problem in the sphere

+Consider a plane $\Pi$ of $\r^3$, which we can assume that it is the plane of equation $z=0$.
+As usual, the $z$-axis is the direction of the gravity when the gravitational vector field is $\partial_z$.
+Now, we replace the sphere $\s^2$ by an arbitrary surface $S$ of the Euclidean space $\r^3$.
+The {\it extrinsic hanging chain problem in $S$} consists in determining the shape of a hanging chain supported on $S$ where the potential energy of $\gamma$ is calculated with the Euclidean distance to $\Pi$.
+A critical point of this potential will be called an {\it extrinsic catenary on $S$}.
+Notice that the vector field $\partial_z$ is not a vector of $S$ but of the ambient space $\r^3$.
+In particular, coming back to the Euclidean context, now the chain in $S$ is subjected to the Euclidean gravity, which is constant.
+In particular, we can assert that the potential at $ds$ of the chain is $\sigma g z\, ds$ as usual.

-More generally, given a surface $S$ of $\r^3$, the {\it extrinsic hanging chain problem} consists in finding the shape of a hanging chain supported on $S$ where the weight is measured with respect to a reference plane of $\r^3$.
-If, as usually, the $z$-axis indicates the direction of the gravity, the reference plane can be assumed to be the plane $\Pi$ of equation $z=0$.
-The extrinsic hanging chain problem was studied in the XIX century by Bobillier (\cite{bo}), although it has not yet received much interest in the literature.
+The extrinsic hanging chain problem was studied in the XIX century by Bobillier \cite{bo}, although it has not yet received much interest in the literature.
 See also \cite[Ch.
 VII]{ap} and \cite{gu}, and more recently, \cite{fe}.
-If $S$ is the sphere $\s^2$, a solution of this problem will be called an {\it extrinsic spherical catenary} (Bobillier used the expression ``spherical cha\^{i}nette'' for this curve).
-In this paper, we recall this problem and its solution and, in addition, we give credit the work of Bobillier, an almost forgotten French mathematician (\cite{ha}).
-Introducing a real parameter $\alpha\in\r$, the energy of the hanging chain is
+In the particular case that $S$ is the unit sphere $\s^2$, a solution of this problem will be called an {\it extrinsic spherical catenary} (Bobillier coined the expression ``spherical cha\^{i}nette'').
+In this paper, we recall this problem and its solution and, in addition, we credit to the work of Bobillier, an almost forgotten French mathematician \cite{ha}.
+The potential energy of the hanging chain is